 Exposure After Entering the United States & Federal Screening Guidelines

-Refugees and asylum seekers in the United States are also at risk of exposure after entering the United States.
-Members of this population may be placed into older homes that are more likely to contain lead hazards, including lead-based paint, lead in the soil, and lead from old plumbing and water fixtures.
+Refugees and asylum seekers in the United States are also at risk for lead exposure after entering the United States.
+Members of this population may be placed into older homes that are more likely to contain lead hazards, including:

 Because of their risk of exposure to lead both before and after entering the United States, it is critical that refugees and asylum seekers receive initial and follow up blood lead screens.